 The tour of Bucovina includes several painted churches, all of them UNESCO sites.
 We will beginning with the convent in Moldovita.
 You’ll receive explanations about the frescoes and why they were painted on the exterior walls more than 400 years ago.

 The last journey takes you through the gentle mountains of Bucovina.
 At the end you’ll reach Sucevita, known for its stunning painted church, the most impressive and the best preserved of all the painted churches.
 This religious complex, which looks more like a fortress, is set in a beautiful valley surrounded by green mountains.
-You’ll spend the night in this wonderful setting.
+Transfer to a village in Bucovina where you will stay overnight.

 Now we are going to cross the mountains back into Transylvania.
 On the way we’ll pass through the Bicaz Gorge where nature shows her full splendor.
 Tall cliffs flank the narrow road, while the river gushes through the gorge.
 Not far from the gorge lies the Red Lake, a strange attraction with wooden stumps which are still visible in the lake even after hundreds of years after the valley had been completely flooded.